spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview.md

   * Visual Basic, C#, C++, or Java

 **Syntax**
-* Rules governing word usage and punctuation
+* a set of rules specific to a language, governing programming language usage, arithmatic, and punctuation
 * Mistakes in a language’s usage are syntax errors

 **Computer memory**